CogentML/snippets/README.md

 pip freeze > requirements.txt
 ```

-## How to instal packages from requirments file
+## How to install packages from requirments file

 - Run following command in the terminal.
 ```python